rehierl/node-tree-outliner/1-0-mathematics/1-4-1-sequent.md

 end

 //- returns an (pos|neg) integer value
-//- the result is >0, if e1 comes before e2
+//- the result is >0, if e1 appears before e2
-//- the result is <0, if e1 comes after e2
+//- the result is <0, if e1 appears after e2
 //- the order is upside-down, if the result is <0 distanceBetween(e1,e2,seq) begin i1 = indexOf(e1,seq)